Mẹo Which antidiabetic drug can be taken in combination with metformin Quizlet

 You are teaching a patient with newly diagnosed diabetes about insulin.
 The patient asks you to explain the role of insulin in preventing hyperglycemia.
 What is your best response?

-"Insulin plays a major role in converting complex carbohydrates to glucose."
+"Insulin plays a major role in converting complex

 "Insulin allows cells to take up, use, and store carbohydrates, fat, and protein."